bazizi/bazizi.github.io/_posts/2017-03-10-Bypassing-NAT-Firewall-Using-Reverse-SSH.md

 - You can now access your web server at home by visiting `http://abc.com` (Or `http://abc.com:80`)

 *It's cool isn't it?
 Well it is, until your computer gets infected with spyware that use a similar technique to bypass your router's basic protection!*

+**In a later post, I will explain how you can use reverse connections to create a backdoor on an Android device...**